Same Day Shipping on Accessories. 2 Days on Packages & Systems (M-F)

 # 1 Question: Should You Fully Discharge Trimble Li-ion Batteries?

-Li-ion batteries do not retain a "memory" like Ni-Cd and older rechargeable battery technologies, so there's no reason to drain or intentionally discharge a li-ion battery before charging them again.
+Li-ion batteries do not retain a "memory" like NiCAD and older rechargeable battery technologies, so there's no reason to drain or intentionally discharge a li-ion battery before charging them again.
 In fact, completely depleting Li-ion batteries can cause the cells to enter a protection mode or even damage them permanently.
 Frequent short discharges are preferable to consistently fully discharging the battery.
 When charging a Li-ion battery, it's not necessary to "top it off" and in fact, charging cells below 80% of full charge will greatly prolong the life of the battery.

 How to Store Trimble Li-ion Batteries: